CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

     Constraint: Sets any limitations or boundaries for the AI’s response

-Now that we had a concept on what we could work on, the next stage was to come up with a detailed Minimum Viable Product (MVP).
-It can be difficult at the inital scoping stage to articulate how long each feature will take to develop, so we decided to keep our MVP as simple as possible, allow a week at the end to fix any bugs, while also creating an app that would be useful to users.
-To keep the focus on "how is what we are doing benefical to the user", one of our team members created a figma showing the flow of our application, from one page to the next and showing what each page should display depending on whether the user was logged in or not.
+With a clear concept in place, we moved on to defining a simple yet functional Minimum Viable Product (MVP).
+Estimating development time at this stage was challenging, so we kept the scope minimal and allocated a week for bug fixes.
+To stay user-focused, one team member created a Figma flow illustrating the app’s pages and how they should behave based on user login status

 From this, the scrum masters created a Jira board with a backlog of all tasks to be completed for our MVP (and some stretch goals).
 We agreed on a tech stack (more on this later), and agreed on some ground rules (such as daily standups, a GitHub workflow etc.).